jimdillon/RH-MAP-Tech-Talk-Lab/README.md

 * fhc version 1.1.5
 * grunt
 * openshift.feedhenry.com account
-* google geocoding API key
+* google geocoding API key - https://developers.google.com/maps/documentation/geocoding/get-api-key#key
-* Dark Sky Weather API key
+* Dark Sky Weather API key - https://developer.forecast.io/
-* Text editor of your choice
+* Text editor of your choice (I'm enjoying atom with the vim extension at the moment.)

 #Instructions
 ## Go to your openshift.feedhenry.com account and create a new Project using the 'Hello World Project' as your template.